Our Services

 Flu symptoms often appear suddenly.
 Many people say they feel like they were "hit by a truck."

-If you're experiencing these symptoms and want to understand whether it could be the flu, you can use a free Influenza (Flu) symptom checker to quickly assess your condition and determine if you should seek medical care.
+If you're concerned about your symptoms and want to better understand whether you might have Influenza (Flu), a free AI-powered symptom checker can help you quickly evaluate your condition and guide you toward the right level of care.

 However, online tools are not a substitute for medical care — especially if you are high risk or feeling very ill.